 Helping street children in Kathmandu with Welcome to my yard

 Welcome to my yard is an innovative social enterprise partnering with young people on the street to provide holistic community based support, education, training, and income generation programmes.

 Good for Life Charity have donated $1,500 to support Welcome to my yard in providing immediate aid to children and their families and those communities within reach.

-They have now been working day and night to ensure that the health and safety of the community are well and they continue to do so.
-Nepal continues to experience aftershocks.
+They have worked day and night to ensure that the health and safety of the community are well and they continue to do so.
 Welcome to my yard still need all the support we can give them.
-Your donations will be greatly appreciated.
-Please help us continue to support them.